keurfonluu/toughio/README.md

 -   `toughio-extract`: extract results from TOUGH main output file and reformat as a TOUGH3 element output file (mostly useful for TOUGH2 output _before_ calling `toughio-export`),
 -   `toughio-merge`: merge input file, MESH and/or INCON into a single file (for storage or sharing),
 -   `toughio-save2incon`: convert a _SAVE_ file to an _INCON_ file (mostly useful to automatically restart a simulation and reset the counters).

+## Copyright Notice

+toughio Copyright (c) 2020, The Regents of the University of California, through Lawrence Berkeley National Laboratory (subject to receipt of any required approvals from the U.S. Dept. of Energy).
+All rights reserved.
+If you have questions about your rights to use or distribute this software, please contact Berkeley Lab's Intellectual Property Office at IPO@lbl.gov.

+This Software was developed under funding from the U.S. Department of Energy and the U.S. Government consequently retains certain rights.
+As such, the U.S. Government has been granted for itself and others acting on its behalf a paid-up, nonexclusive, irrevocable, worldwide license in the Software to reproduce, distribute copies to the public, prepare derivative works, and perform publicly and display publicly, and to permit others to do so.